 Proposition 5.4.
 The intersection of the classes of sober topological spaces (def.
 5.1) and $T_1$ -topological spaces (def.
 4.4) is not empty, but neither class is contained within the other.
 That the intersection is not empty follows from prop.
 5.3.
-That neither class is contained in the other is shown by the following counter-examples: Example.

-- The Sierpinski space (def.
-2.11) is sober, but not $T_1$ . - The cofinite topology (example 2.14) on a non-finite set is $T_1$ but not sober.
-Frames of opens What makes the concept of sober topological spaces special is that for them the concept of continuous functions may be expressed entirely in terms of the relations between their open subsets, disregarding the underlying set of points of which these open are in fact subsets.
-Recall from example 2.34 that for every continuous function $f:(X, \tau_X) \to (Y, \tau_Y)$ the pre-image function $f^{-1}: \tau_Y \to \tau_X$ is a frame homomorphism (def.
-2.32).
+That neither class is contained in the other is shown by the following counter-examples: Example 5.5. ( $T_1$ neither implies nor is implied by soberity) - The Sierpinski space (def.
+2.11) is sober, but not $T_1$ . - The cofinite topology (example 2.14) on a non-finite set is T1 but not sober.
+Frames of opens What makes the concept of sober topological spaces special is that for them the concept of continuous functions may be expressed entirely in terms of the relations between their open subsets, disregarding the underlying set of points of which these opens are in fact subsets.
+Recall from example 2.36 that for every continuous function $f:(X, \tau_X) \to (Y, \tau_Y)$ the pre-image function $f^{-1}: \tau_Y \to \tau_X$ is a frame homomorphism (def.
+2.34).
 For sober topological spaces the converse holds: